in-the-keyhole/khs-convo/README.md

 ### API Server (Conversational API Messaging)

 You can start just the API server with Convo, without the UI dashboard.
-This can be helpful when debugging Convo events. or invoking the Conversational Events from a Chatbot or interface other than SMS
+This can be helpful when debugging Convo events. or invoking the Conversational Events from a Chatbot or interface other than SMS provider.

 Execute the command below from a command shell to start just the API server.
 Note, the API server is avalaible via Port `3001` it the Dashboard is running.
 This allows the API only server to be started.

     > npm start

 This will start an `Express` server on port `30001` by default.
-And is sometimes useful when you want to test and debug Convo API's.
+And is sometimes useful when you want to test and debug, and user Convo API's other than from an SMS provider.

 The Twillio account will forward text messages to Convo with a `POST` http API call.